eandresleon/miRNA-mRNA_Integration/README.md

 # Conclusions
 The integration of data from different sources helps to improve our knowledge about possible mechanisms that governs underlying relationships arising from the pathophysiology of diseases.
 These techniques allow the development of new strategies for the early detection and treatment of human diseases.
 An example of this is the recent article published by the consortium of the cancer genome atlas (TCGA) that has integrated the information of about 11 thousand samples from 33 types of tumours, using up to 4 ‘-omic’ technologies (exome sequencing, miRNA and mRNA transcriptome sequencing and DNA methylation).
 This combination of data has resulted in a molecular grouping of tumours unknown until now [85].
 The necessary methodology for this data integration includes the management of a large number of programs that makes it difficult to perform this task for users less experienced in computer-based environments.
 Therefore, it is advisable to create tools useful to minimize the technical challenges to conduct these analyses.
 In this work we have described the methodological details of the miARma-seq pipeline to combine transcriptome information from mRNA and miRNA regulation.
-We have also described the statistical underlying framework in the context of previous work dealing with the identification of novel miRNA-mRNA interactions conserved through different cancer tumour types [6].
+We have also described the statistical underlying framework in the context of previous work dealing with the identification of novel miRNA-mRNA interactions conserved through different cancer tumour types.
 The purpose of this tool, is to facilitate the extraction of meaningful information regarding relationships of mRNA-miRNA regulation from biological samples.